 These include RSM's independent opinion on the adequacy and effectiveness of the University's system of internal control and recommendations for improvement.
-The Audit and Risk Committee regularly receives progress reports on the implementation of internal and external audit recommendations.
+The Audit and Risk Committee regularly receives progress reports on the implementation of Internal and External Audit recommendations.

-RSM issues an annual internal audit opinion which is based upon and limited to the work performed on the overall adequacy and effectiveness of the University's risk management, control, governance and economy, data quality, efficiency, and effectiveness processes.
+RSM, as Internal Auditor, issues an annual internal audit opinion which is based upon and limited to the work performed, on the overall adequacy and effectiveness of the University's risk management, control, governance and economy, data quality, efficiency, and effectiveness processes.